SJTU-MVCLab/SeeLe/README.md

 - **With `--load_seele`**: Loads the **fine-tuned SeeLe** model.

 ## 🏋️‍♂️ Validate with a Pretrained Model
-To verify the correctness of **SeeLe**, we provide a **sample checkpoint** for evaluation.
-You can download it [here](https://drive.google.com/file/d/1oAwn04VgJ0Qc3hNaNwhTPioyS8hoXyWy/view?usp=sharing).
+To verify the correctness of **SeeLe**, we provide an example(counter dataset and checkpoint) for evaluation.
+You can download it [here](https://drive.google.com/file/d/1xfqSLFSLvx5IrpEZU62dw7xm1YZHiyYu/view?usp=sharing).
 This example includes the following key components:

 - **clusters** — The fine-tuned **SeeLe** model.
 - **point_cloud** — The original **3DGS** checkpoint.